 The status flags contain only 5 bits.
 The purpose of each bit is described in Table 2.
 The meaning of each bit has come from the CR16A Programmer's Reference Manual.
 All ADD and SUB instructions have the potential to set the flag bit.
 Only CMP instructions will set the low flag, zero bit, and negative bit values of the status flags.
 This was done for consistency.
 The CR16A Programmer’s Reference Manual describes that only one CMP instruction is needed.
 In order to be consistent with this manual and implement the requested instructions every CMP instruction is not different from any of the other CMP instructions implemented in this ALU.

 The code for the ALU consisted of a series of casex statements, one for each possible operation implemented.
 The body of the statement set the appropriate registers as described in the CR16A Programmer's Reference Manual.
 Many operations performed identical operations, such as ADD and ADDI, as well as every CMP instruction.
+The control logic will be the part of the processor that will make the distinction between ADD and ADDI by doing the sign extend on the immediate value.
+Some operations do actually perform the exactly the same operation such as the CMP which was described above.
 This was done because of the inability to implement fall though in the Verilog language.

 Table 2 - Processor Status Register

+The synthesis report for the ALU module showed that the delay for this circuit is 14.951ns, with 12 levels of logic.
+The path of the longest delay in the circuit is from opcode<3> to S<6>.
+Table 3 shows area utilization of the synthesized model.
+It is seen from this table that 261 4 input LUTs are being used.